Who we are

 - January 30, 2018 - Litter Solutions - Staff presentation to the Transportation & Public Works Committee

-- January 23, 2018 - Outreach, education and minimizing contamination - Staff presentation at the United States Composting Council Conference
+- January 23, 2018 - Organics outreach, education and minimizing contamination - Staff presentation at the United States Composting Council Conference

 - 2012: Citywide mattress recycling collection began